coffeacloudberry/galleria/webtrack_cli/README.md

 Recursive or not, the WebTrack will be saved next to its GPX source file.

+Tracks are to be ordered beforehand.
+This tool will save tracks in the same order as they appear in the GPX file.

 ## What's Next?

 I designed the [file format](SPEC.md) to perfectly fit my needs, but maybe not yours.